WinMerge/winmerge/readme.txt

     Also this directory is required to compile WinMerge(U).exe.
 There is also standalone installer for Merge7z dlls.

+ - Externals
+    This folder contains several libraries whose sources come from outside WinMerge project.
+They are stored here for convenience for building and possible needed small changes for WinMerge.
+Libraries include XML parser and regular expression parser.

  - Installer
     Installer for WinMerge